valsr/python-sound-board/README.md

 # python-sound-board
 advance-er python sound board

-Note: Needs Python 3.x
+Note: Needs Python 3.x and others...

 To run
-./python app.py
+./python psb.py

+# NOTE
+This is the development branch - things will move alot (rebase and stuff).
+Stick to the master for a stable release.